ammar257ammar/WPEnrichmentTool/README.md

 - PATH_TO_PATHWAYS: is the directory of WikiPathways pathways.
 You can download the latest version of the pathways from https://www.wikipathways.org/index.php/Download_Pathways and unzip the file to the directory PATH_TO_PATHWAYS.

 - PATH_TO_BRIDGE_DB_DERBY_FILES: is the directory where BridgeDB Derby database files are located.
-You can download the database related to your target species from https://zenodo.org/record/5970988#.YmKTlWgzaUl (Ensembl v103, April 2022).
+You can download the database related to your target species from https://zenodo.org/record/5970988#.YmKTlWgzaUl (Ensembl v103, February 2022).
 If you have multiple versions of the database for the same species, the tool will automatically select the most recent version.

 - PATH_TO_DATA: is the directory where you differential gene expression contrast CSV files are located.

-- PATH_TO_DEG_CONTRAST_CSV: is the path to the contrast CSV file that you want to get the enriched pathways for. **Note** that the path to the file is should always starts with "/data" since this is where you mapped your PATH_TO_DATA folder to.
+- PATH_TO_DEG_CONTRAST_CSV: is the path to the contrast CSV file that you want to get the enriched pathways for. **Note** that the path to the file should always start with "/data" since this is where you mapped your PATH_TO_DATA folder to.

 - ORGANISM_NAME: is the species name used by the tool to select and load the proper BridgeDB database.
 The value of this argument can be one of the following 16 species supported by WPEnrichmentTool: